maxh/maxheinritz.com/_posts/2024-12-30-the-last-finite-resource.md

 Third, good old diversification.
 Software engineering is just one arena for impact.
 Last year I started teaching yoga, something less prone to automation.
 This year I hope to write and publish more, if only for myself and a few friends.

 And finally, an abundance mindset.
 While the competition for impact will increase, eight billion people is a vast number.
-Opportunity awaits–there are many paths.
+Opportunity awaits... there are many paths.

 ### Inspiration